robertxing2004/robertxing2004/README.md

 ```

 ### what i'm up to 🌿
-I'm almost done my first year of university, and I'm currently looking for summer internship/co-op opportunities.
+I'm almost done my first year of university (general engineering), and I'm currently looking for summer internship/co-op opportunities.
 I had a great time in first year, and I'm already looking forward to second year!

 ### connect with me! 📱
 <p>